Speeding up an unsteady flow simulation by adaptive BDDC and Krylov subspace recycling: BDDC method with adaptive coarse space

 The prescribed threshold $\tau > 1$ is an approximation of the target condition number of the preconditioned system $\kappa(\mM_{BDDC}^{-1}\mA)$.
 With the minimal eigenvalue $\lambda_{\min} = 1$ given, the aim is to reduce the maximal eigenvalue $\lambda_{\max}$ according to $\tau$.
 The smaller the threshold, the more coarse degrees of freedom are added.
 This has the effect of reducing the number of iterations at the cost of increasing the size of the global coarse problem, and hence the cost of each action of the BDDC preconditioner.
 Consequently, there is a trade-off between pushing the number of iterations down and the cost of each of them in adaptive BDDC.
 It should be also noted that although the solution of the local generalized eigenvalue problems is parallelized, it still presents a significant overhead in the setup of the BDDC preconditioner that is realized before solving the problem in the first time step.

-For implementation reasons, the number of eigenvectors computed on each face is limited to 10, and the maximal number of LOBPCG~\cite{Knyazev-2001-TOP} iterations is limited to 15.
+For implementation reasons, the number of eigenvectors computed on each face is limited to 10, and the maximal number of iterations of the employed Locally Optimal Block Preconditioned Conjugate Gradient (LOBPCG) method~\cite{Knyazev-2001-TOP} is limited to 15.
 Due to these limits, the threshold $\tau$ is only a rather weak indicator of the final condition number of the preconditioned system, typically underestimating it significantly.